ankumar/architecture/README.md

 4. Modeling physical world in real-time
 What is the problem with data today?
 Problem #1 - Spending the time on wrong things

+Problem #2 - Data is not designed and collected systematically Problem #3 - Companies have lots of data but not information Problem #4 - Data and data assets are not discoverable Problem #5 - Tools are not addressing complexity Problem #6 - It is not tools and technology but people and processes

 ## Learning Systems
 * [Reinforcement Learning](https://diyrobocars.com/)